Swing Trading vs. Day Trading

 - Swing trading is still an analytical form of trading but it involves trading over days, weeks, or sometimes even months.
 The momentum predictions, upward or downward, drive trading decisions.

 - There is a minimum amount of $25,000 required to day trade, known as the pattern day trader rule (PDT rule), but experienced traders have tips for working around this rule.
 No such requirement applies to swing trading.

-- Day trading may be a good choice for those who want more frequent and immediate profits, while swing trading may suit those who are more patient and less hands-on, waiting for their preferred price action to take effect.
+- Day trading may be a good choice for those who want to partake in a more active trading environment.
+While swing trading may suit those who are more patient and less hands-on, waiting for their preferred price action to take effect.

 If you’ve already decided day trading is for you, get our free ebook, “Getting Started with Day Trading!”